 For decades the Individualized Funding Coalition for Ontario (IFCO) along with many other provincial organizations, service agencies, people and families have supported the closure of institutions for people with disabilities.
-They have done this while knowing there are other options that provide what is required for people to be successfully supported.
+They have done this knowing there are other options that can provide what is required for people to be successfully supported.
 This meaning: viable alternatives and supports in people’s homes, neighbourhoods, and communities.

 We have seen this to be successful with people with disabilities.
 We know it can also be successful with seniors and others who by default have ended up in long term care homes.
 It would take intention, commitment, and investment directed to other approaches.
 It is doable.
 It has been demonstrated in other locales and countries.

 Individualized, personalized support created and directed by the person (with support from their family or friends if needed) is the opposite to institutional care environments.
 Currently millions of unpaid caregivers in Canada are ‘holding up our systems of support’ by contributing more than $30 billion in unpaid labour to our health systems (Ontario Caregiver Coalition website).
 Reports over the years have shown us that others receiving expensive government funded supports (people living in long term care facilities) are NOT experiencing the following: good health and well-being, dignity, a sense of self-worth, and control over their lives.
 The Individualized Funding Coalition for Ontario would be remiss not to add our voices to others in saying, “There is a better way”.

 To continue reading this message and to read the information alert/report from Seniors for Social Action Ontario (SSAO) and a paper on the work being done in Denmark,

 Click here to read on.

 It is with great excitement that I share with you my recently acquired knowledge about a comprehensive study on individualized funding.

 The study is called: Individualized funding interventions to improve health and social care outcomes for people with a disability: A mixed‐methods systematic review